The Shepherds - About

 Instruments/objects: Built by Macindoe; objects function as kinetic partners and carry symbolic weight

-Relevance to programs engaging post-colonial discourse, sustainability, identity and new choreographic practice
+Programs engaging in post-colonial discourse, sustainability, identity and new choreographic practice.